brasil-iot/smbstatus/README.md

-script used to monitor samba connections (shares) and force disconnect users or restart smb
+script used to monitor samba connections (shares) with option to force user disconnection or share restart